Paul Budde

 Soon the situation deteriorated where – in good old Frankish tradition - sons fought their father; sons were taken prison and exiled or tonsured; sons take their father prison; the mother gets exiled; and so on.
 There were numerous fractions which also fought; got exiled; reappointed; etc. Finally an assembly was convened in Nijmegen in 830 that led to nullification of the ‘Ordinato’ this was replaced by ‘Divisio Regni’; three equal parts between three brothers.
 After yet another revolt Charles was given the territory that had been given to Pippin.

-The 10th century saw a total collapse of central power, the local counts and dukes no longer received support from a central government.
-They were faced with various invasions which they had to fight themselves.
-They started to fortify their houses, arranged their own small armies (knights) and the more powerful soon started a land grab and war and devastation was the order of the day.
+These developments led to a total collapse of central power, the local counts and dukes no longer received support from a central government.
+The success of the Carolingian Empire had been to short to establish a strong central system and when it came to the crunch it proofed to be not much more than a Frankish tribal monarchy.
+The State was unable to muster central troops to face the various invasions and the individual war lords simply had to fight themselves.
+They started to fortify their houses, arranged their own small armies (knights) and the more powerful soon started a land grab and war and devastation became the order of the day.

-In order to ‘buy’ support from these local rulers, the system of immunities as it had started to develop in Merovingian times, now also started to include: toll concessions, market dues, digging moats, building defence walls, building castles and the right to punish and the fines and revenues associated with it.
+In order for the new kings to ‘buy’ support of these local rulers, the system of benefices and immunities as it had started to develop in Merovingian times, now also started now to include: toll concessions, market dues, digging moats, building defence walls, building castles and the right to punish and the fines and revenues associated with it.
 However, in order to not loose ownership, these privileges were given in fief and at least initially was only for a certain duration (lifetime) slowly hereditary elements were added.

 For the continuation see: Lotharingia, East and West Francia – 843-1100, Villages in the Feudal Ages , Brabant emerging and Flanders and Hainault.